reusablejs/reusable/README.md

 # Reusable - state management with hooks
 <img src="https://github.com/reusablejs/reusable/blob/master/website/static/img/reusable.png?raw=true" width="120"/>

-1. Use hooks to manage the store
+- Use hooks to manage the store
-2. Migrating a local component state to a shared state is trivial
+  - One paradigm for both local and shared state
+  - Easier transition between the two
-3. Use a single context provider and avoid nesting dozens of providers
+- Use a single context provider and avoid nesting dozens of providers
-4. Allow direct subscriptions with selectors for better re-render control
+- Allow direct subscriptions with selectors for better re-render control

 # How to use